dmyneni98/dmyneni98/README.md

 🔭Work Experience:

+- Software Systems Analyst at Cisco: Full stack engineer with Angular and Java [Feb 2024 - Aug 2024]
 - Software Engineer at Texas State University: Cross-application development on the Nueva Team with React Native and Swift [Sep 2022 - Dec 2023]

 😄Current: